shoenot/propraetor/README.md

 ## Deployment

 Propraetor is distributed as a Docker image and is designed to run behind your own reverse proxy (nginx, Caddy, Traefik, etc.).
-The app binds to `127.0.0.1:9000` and is never exposed directly to the network.
+The app binds to `127.0.0.1:9000` by default and should not be exposed directly to the internet.

 ### Prerequisites